21 Best Commercial Chicken Breeds (For Eggs, Meat & Pet)

 • Save

-The Jersey Giant is among the heaviest chicken breeds, with roosters weighing up to 15 pounds and hens weighing 11 pounds.
+The Jersey Giant is one of the heaviest chicken breeds used for commercial purpose.
+The roosters can weigh up to 15 pounds.
+The hens can weigh up to 11 pounds.

-The meat of the Jersey Giant is tender and flavorful, with a fine texture and a moderate amount of fat.
-The hens lay huge brown eggs and are good winter layers.
+The meat of the Jersey Giant is tender and tasty.
+It has a fine texture and a medium amount of fat.
+The hens lay huge brown eggs.
+They are good at laying eggs in the winter.

-The average lifespan of a Jersey Giant is about 6 to 8 years.
-The adult chicken price ranges from $10 to $30, depending on the color and quality.
-The meat cost is about $4 to $6 per pound in the United States.
+A Jersey Giant chicken usually lives for about 6 to 8 years.
+The adult chicken costs between $10 and $30.
+This cost depends on the color and quality of the chicken.
+The meat costs about $4 to $6 per pound in the United States.

 Best Selling Commercial Chicken Breeds for Pets